mckennapsean/dissertation/content/08-discuss.md

 software engineering involves many aspects from how to write good, effective code to managing teams; business practices; and working with clients or customers.
-All these concepts and associated methods can often relate to the field of visualization design, and software engineering can incorporate design and research methods into their processes as well [@Peffers2007].
+All these concepts and associated methods can often relate to the field of visualization design just like how software engineering can incorporate design methods as well [@Peffers2007].
 However, the majority of this dissertation focuses on the design and theoretical visualization components rather than on those from software engineering bodies of knowledge.

 Agile development started in the 1990s with a series of methods aimed at